slegras/EBAI2018/hands-on/hands-on.md

 ### 5 - Visualize peaks into IGV

-1. Download the BED files 05-PeakCalling/repA/FNR_Anaerobic_A_peaks.bed ; 05-PeakCalling/repB/FNR_Anaerobic_B_peaks.bed and 05-PeakCalling/combined/FNR_anaerobic_combined_peaks.bed to visualise in IGV.
+1. Download the following BED files from the server into your computer to visualise in IGV :
+* 05-PeakCalling/repA/FNR_Anaerobic_A_peaks.bed
+* 05-PeakCalling/repB/FNR_Anaerobic_B_peaks.bed
+* 05-PeakCalling/combined/FNR_anaerobic_combined_peaks.bed

 **Go back again to the genes we looked at earlier: pepT, ycfP.
 Do you see peaks?**